-The following column appeared in my local newspaper the other day.
-It is well written and thought-provoking—two areas that I like to focus on in my blog, so I am sharing it with you today.
+The following column appeared in my local newspaper a while back.
+It is well-written and thought-provoking—two areas that I like to focus on in my blog, so I am sharing it with you today.
 The author is Joel Kotkin, executive director of the Houston-based Center for Opportunity Urbanism.
 You can learn more about him at the end of this post.

 By Joel Kotkin

 In the past, the right, notably the segment affiliated with religious belief, was closely associated with censorship and control of thought.
 Today, enforced orthodoxy derives primarily from the left, emboldened by near-total control of the media, university curricula, and cultural products.

 Remarkably, a recent study by the Atlantic found that “the most politically intolerant Americans” tend to be white, highly educated urban progressives.
 Conservatives may have once driven intolerance from the pulpit and the press, but they no longer have the ability to exercise thought control in a meaningful way.

 Long ago, religious zealots embraced feudal ideals, but increasingly it’s the ultra-secular progressives who reprise the role of Medieval Inquisitors.

 This move toward leftist orthodoxy is not unprecedented.
 McCarthyism in the 1950s may have been cruelly inquisitional, but not nearly as totalitarian as Stalinism.
 Unfortunately, it is largely on the left that we find the authoritarian demand for unanimity on virtually all issues.

 Progressivism’s feudal turn